Meet Maureen Jipyiliya Nampijimpa O’Keefe, our 2017-18 Focus Writer.

 The December 2017 issue of imprint, the Northern Territory Writers’ Centre Journal is headed to members’ mailboxes.

 Writing and reflections by Candy Royalle | Beth Sometimes | Georgia Curren + more.
 Meet Delhi author and 2018 Darwin Wordstorm guest speaker Mayank Austen Soofi.
 New fiction by Sylvia Purrurle Neale.
 Local books by Kieran Finnane + more.

 Please note that the NT Writers’ Centre offices in Darwin and Alice Springs will be closed for the Holiday period.
-Book sales cannot be processed during this time.
+Book sales will be delayed during this time.

 Darwin Office Closure